 Your business lives and dies by its software solutions, and if you can’t access it, then you’ll have issues with operations.
 The problem is that businesses tend to use a lot of different software solutions, between 20 and 800 at a time, and most of them need to be patched and updated to stay effective and secure.

 The reason for this is cybersecurity, as hackers and other threats are quick to leverage vulnerabilities to their advantage.
 If you don’t shore up defenses for your business in an appropriate way, you could be leaving a critical flaw unaddressed on your network.
-COMPANYNAME can use software management tools to help you with procurement, managing licenses, updates, patches, and so much more.
+North Central Technologies can use software management tools to help you with procurement, managing licenses, updates, patches, and so much more.